2026-2027 Academic Catalog

 Within the School of Education and Health Sciences, committees for dissertations in practice (DiPs) must consist of a minimum of three members, one of whom should be from outside the institution with demonstrable experience pertaining to the subject of study.
 With the approval of the Department Chair and the Chair of the DiP committee, exceptions can be made regarding the external member's institutional affiliation and qualifications.
 The chair of the DiP committee must have graduate faculty status as approved by the faculty member’s dean’s office and Graduate Academic Affairs.
 Adjunct Ed.D. faculty members may serve on DiPs, and adjunct faculty members may chair DiPs with the approval of the Ed.D. faculty.

-For both Ph.D. dissertation and DiP committees, composition of the doctoral advisory committee is recommended by the chair of the relevant department/program, requires concurrence by the dean (or designate) of the academic division and approval by the Associate Provost for Graduate and Professional Education or their delegate.
+For both Ph.D. dissertation and DiP committees, the composition of the doctoral advisory committee is recommended by the chair of the relevant department/program, requires concurrence by the dean (or designate) of the academic division, and approval by the Vice Provost for Faculty, Graduate and Professional Education or their delegate.